Integralist/integralist.co.uk/content/posts/new-laptop-configuration.md

 ```

 > Note: don't forget to change the terminal font to menlo (if not already set) and also set `Integralist` theme as your default.
 I used to do this via `defaults write com.apple.Terminal "Default Window Settings" Integralist` and `defaults write com.apple.Terminal "Startup Window Settings" Integralist` but those have changed now in the latest macOS (see `defaults read`).

+### UPDATE 2020.09.08

+I've reverted to using the "Basic" theme provided by macOS, and just modifying the font to be "Menlo Regular 16 pt."

 ## GitHub